 Beverages designed to help replace nutrients lost during sports or exercise can help your body recover, but they can also cause irreversible damage to your teeth.
-At our dental offices in Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Runnemede, we’re in the business of protecting smiles, so we want all of our patients to know the harmful effects sports drinks can have on their pearly whites.
+We’re in the business of protecting smiles, so we want all of our patients to know the harmful effects sports drinks can have on their pearly whites.

 Surprise!
 It’s Not the Sugar.